lucaslokchan/book-notes/books/a_mind_for_numbers.md

  * The right side is more tied to diffuse scanning of the environment and interacting with other people, more associated with emotions
 * To learn about and be creative in math and science, we need to strengthen and use both the focused and diffuse modes
  * One mode will process the information it receives and then send the result back to the other mode

+####
+Procrastination Prelude
+* When you procrastinate, you are leaving yourself only enough time to do superfical focused-mode learning
+* You are also increaseing your stress level because you know you have to complete what feels like an unpleasant task
+* Pomodoro technique - Set a 25 minute timer and focus on a task, reward yourself with web surfing, checking your phone etc. when the time is up

+### Chapter 3: Learning is Creating: Lessons from Thomas Edison’s Frying Pan